REGION_ID is an abbreviated code that Google assigns

 The PyDev plugin for Eclipse allows you to deploy your app from your workspace.

-Use the Google Cloud Platform Console to setup your Google Cloud Platform project:
+Use the Google Cloud Console to setup your Google Cloud project:

-Either select or create a Cloud Platform project and ensure that it includes an App Engine application:
+Either select or create a Cloud project and ensure that it includes an App Engine application: